Avanade/Beef/samples/My.Hr/docs/Employee-DB.md

 ## Stored Procedure CRUD

-Stored procedures will be used for the primary `Employee` CRUD as this also allows a simplified (and performant) means to select and update related tables as required, such as `EmergencyContact`.
+Stored procedures will be used for the primary `Employee` CRUD as this also allows a simplified (and performant) means to select and update related tables as required, in this case `EmergencyContact`.

+Where these related tables contain a related collection (i.e. zero or more rows), then a SQL [Merge](https://docs.microsoft.com/en-us/sql/t-sql/statements/merge-transact-sql?view=sql-server-ver15) is used as it will `insert`, `update` or `delete` each row accordingly.
+To generate this the _Beef code-gen_ enables a `Type` of `Merge`.
+Additionally, a SQL [User-Defined Type (UDT)](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-type-transact-sql?view=sql-server-ver15) and corresponding .NET (C#) [Table-Valued Parameter (TVP)](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/table-valued-parameters) will also need to be generated to support the passing of the data (multiple rows) between .NET and SQL Server.

 Copy the following configuration and append (after reference data) to the `My.Hr.Database.xml`; see comments within for the details.
 Again, _Beef_ will query the database to infer the columns during code-generation.